normanzb/babel-plugin-debug-logger-namespace/README.md

 ## Plugin Options

+* placeholder?: The placeholder that will be replaced with the module name.
+Default is `NAMESPACE`.
 * stripPrefix?: Remove specified prefix from the resulting namespace.
 You can set multiple of them by separating each item with a `|`. e.g. `foo:|bar:` will remove both foo and bar from the prefix.
 * prefix?: Add specified prefix to the resulting namespace
 * stripSubfix?: Remove specified subfix from the resulting namespace.
 Same as `stripPrefix`, it supports multiple subfixes that separated by `|`.